Christchurch Mosque, March 15, 2019:

 Another influence on Tarrant must have been the many articles and/or videos, like the one below, that specifically address the issue of the "replacement" of "white" populations by Muslim immigrants.
 Throughout the mid-2010s, this article by Cameron Slater was on Page 1 of Google's results for the search term "Islam in New Zealand".

 Tarrant's diatribe is neither unique, nor uniquely dangerous.
 Much of what he says about the alleged dangers of Muslim immigration has been said before, albeit in more palatable terms, by prominent New Zealand publications since the mid-1980s.
+See Representations of Islam and Muslims in New Zealand Media, by Khairiah A. Rahman and Azadeh Emadi, and Hate Crime 2004-2012, by the Human Rights Commission.

 Take, for example, the New Zealand Listener's article of 1987.
 This was entitled "Sword of Islam", and was prefaced by the blurb, "New Zealand's ignorance of Islam makes us a target of Muslim attentions".
 After introductory paragraphs, the article begins — in the words of visiting British Islamophobe John Laffin — by warning darkly of terrorist "sleepers" in the Muslim community "who will be activated when the time is right".